sfzinstruments/karoryfer.war-tuba/readme.txt

 War Tuba is a sample library for Plogue Sforzando version 1.845 or newer.
-It contains samples of a tuba played by Jakub Lewicki (aka Ignacy Woland of the band Hañba!), recorded and mapped by Drogomir Smolken.
+It contains samples of a tuba played by Jakub Lewicki (aka Ignacy Woland of the band HaÃ±ba!), recorded and mapped by Drogomir Smolken.

+This instrument is open source, and you can do whatever you want with it; however, the XML bank contains a digital signature, and editing the XML bank will break the ability of Plogue Sforzando to load the instrument with the GUI.

 To register the Sforzando bank, drag the War_Tuba.bank.xml file onto the Sforzando interface.
 Once registered, the instrument will be available in the Sforzando loading menu and the GUI will work.